 - Blog posts — Email links to recent posts you wrote or were written by others that will be relevant to your readers

 - Podcasts — Email links to recent podcasts you’ve done or have been done by others that will be relevant and interest your audience

-- Books — If you found a book that’s relevant to audience, you can send a copies or executive book summaries.
+- Books — If you found a book that’s relevant to the audience, you can send copies or executive book summaries.
 One marketing consultant purchased bulk copies of my book (and shipped them to me to autograph; I happily obliged) and mailed an autographed book to each of his clients and top prospects.
 They loved it, and he got more business.

 - Handwritten notes or letters — When was the last time you received a handwritten note?
 Personal messages in your handwriting show you made an effort and value them.
-People appreciate effort that benefits them.
+People appreciate the effort that benefits them.

 - Emails — Email is a one-to-one medium.
 Keep your emails brief, relevant, helpful, informational, but not promotional.

-- Events — Invite your audience to trade shows, live seminars, webinars, webcasts, executive briefings, workshops, conferences, road shows, speaking engagements and on-demand events.
+- Events — Invite your audience to trade shows, live seminars, webinars, webcasts, executive briefings, workshops, conferences, road shows, speaking engagements, and on-demand events.

 - Newsletters — Print or email, or both, with articles that address customer challenges

 - Press releases — Will they value it?
 Maybe; just make sure the content (the news) is relevant to your readers.